-Note that Classic Chordious is no longer supported, updated, or maintained by the developer.
-The information provided here is primarily for archival purposes.
+Classic Chordious (Chordious 1.x), is no longer in development.
+See the Download page for the latest supported version of Chordious.
+The page here is primarily for archival purposes.

 The latest Classic Chordious release was: 1.0.1 (26-SEP-2014)